Saturday, June 29, 2024

 Being on the receiving end of that kind of "help", though, a few times over the last year, I now understand just how unhelpful rationalizing and advice-giving responses usually are.
 And, here's why I've come to that conclusion...

-If it is a natural inclination to rationalize our painful experiences, we certainly don't need someone else to offer the same (or other) rationalizations to our already cluttered our minds.
+If it is a natural inclination to rationalize our painful experiences, we certainly don't need someone else to offer the same (or other) rationalizations to our already cluttered and pained minds.

-While someone stuck in painful thinking might need professional help to truly become healthy-minded, when we're in the position of someone having shared a painful experience with us, a helpful first-line response is to simply validate their feelings.
+While someone stuck in painful thinking might need professional help to truly become healthy-minded, when we're in the position of someone having shared a painful experience with us, a likely helpful first-line response is to simply validate their feelings.
 Saying a sincere, "I'm sorry that happened" would probably suffice.
-Enter into the pain, if you can, rather than try to reshape their perception of the experience.
+Enter into the pain, if I can, or just simply acknowledge it, rather than try to reshape their perception of the experience.
 Entering into a person's pain most likely will make them feel better, at least in the moment.
-When they feel better, they'll probably be able to think better, and will be in a better position to examine their wound, as well as the experience, and heal from it.
+When they feel better, they'll probably be able to think better, and will be in a better position to eventually (or maybe instantly) see the experience that caused the wound with a clearer head.
+For me, clarity almost always helps my emotions heal.

 I've also come across some things online that remind me that I have tools (mainly writing) to use to examine, dissect and treat the other painful thoughts should they rise up again to haunt me.
 Just being reminded I have these tools available, and that they have been helpful to me in the past, has given me an even greater sense of well being.

-If you got this far, thanks for sticking with me.
+If you got this far, you're the best!
+Thanks for sticking with me.

 1. Glad you are feeling better, Becki.
 Praise God for friends.